praw-dev/praw/docs/getting_started/quick_start.rst

 ===========

-In this section, we go over everything you need to know to start building scripts, or bots using PRAW, the Python Reddit API Wrapper.
+In this section, we go over everything you need to know to start building scripts or bots using PRAW, the Python Reddit API Wrapper.
 It's fun and easy.
 Let's get started.

 Prerequisites